TikTok is an app popular with children that’s used for creating and sharing short videos.

-According to reports, TikTok has 1 billion active users in 155 countries.
-Sixty percent of TikTok’s audience is between 16 and 24, and experts warn, “There’s no question this is a magnet for paedophiles.” (source)
+According to reports, TikTok has almost 2 billion active users in 155 countries.
+60% of TikTok’s audience is between 16 and 24, and experts warn, “There’s no question this is a magnet for pedophiles.” (source)

 Sen. Josh Hawley discusses what this means for American users (our data as well as our children) in the Senate Subcommittee Hearing.
 11/5/19